rosencode/oxynet/README.md

 ## Usage

 `./oxynet [-i parameters_file] [-o spiketimes_file] [-t connections_file] [-g]`

-Launch `oxynet` without arguments to run a simulation of the oxytocin model with default parameters.
+Launching _oxynet_ without arguments runs a simulation of the oxytocin network model with default parameters.

-Within the code, a set of network connections is generated at random (the random seed is saved as simulation parameter).
-By default, oxynet saves the resulting network structure on file `connections.csv`; use flag `-t` to specify a different filename.
+The network connections are generated randomly within the code and the resulting network structure is saved on file `connections.csv` (use flag `-t` to specify a different filename).
+The random seed is saved as a simulation parameter.

 Inside `network_connections_file`, the first row is in the form (N_c, N_d, N_b) where N_c is the number of neurons, N_d is the number of dendrites per each neuron, and N_b is the number of bundles in the network.
 The following rows give, for each cell, a comma-separated list of bunlde indices specifying which bundle each dendrite is projecting to.

-The spiking activity in the network is recorded by default in file `spike_times.csv` in the form of a list of (time, neuron_index) pais.
+The spiking activity in the network is recorded by default in file `spike_times.csv` in the form of a list of (time, neuron_index) pairs.
 Use flag `-o` to redirect the output to a different file.

 By default, the parameters used in the simulation are saved in the file `parameters.csv` as a list of (parameter_name, parameter_value) pairs.
 To run a model  simulation with a different set of parameters, use flag `-i` passing a parameter file conforming to the same format.